surifirstpin/Acubi_documentation/Version.5/View_Content_NEW.md

 ## Dashboard

- To view existing dashboard click on dashboard name from the available list under Myspace.
-Dashboard consist of number of layouts used and global filters used for the same dashboard reports.
+ To view saved dashboard reports click on dashboard name from the available list under Myspace.
+It displays number of layouts used and global filters used for dashboard reports as sh

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/c837174a359211665f3c4da93275066e943d7c93/images/New_version5/UD_Dashboard_image10.png)